johannesE/octotreat_public/market_analysis/interviews.md

 **If** this is more or less what we have already built, show a small demo and ask them whether we can sign them up for beta users.

+##How to proceed during the interview with a software **contributor**?
+- Ask about the clients motivation?
+- Ask about the clients experience with contributions?
+- Ask about the clients experience with money?

+**If** this validates that there is a problem that needs fixing, continue:
+- If there was a crowdfunding for each one of your software bugs, would you like that?
+- How would you promote collaboration in such a system?
+- What are the expectations in the system and the process?

+**If** this is more or less what we have already built, show a small demo and ask them whether we can sign them up for beta users.